Eliot-Roxbergh/Eliot-Roxbergh.github.io/posts/patents.md

 However, the less clear the license is regarding patents, the higher the risk that the implied patent license defense is not recognized for some reason (although this should suffice for most cases in the US for instance [2][1]) or that the extent of this patent license is insufficient as there might be certain edge cases [4][1][3].
 Another question is to what extent an implicit patent clause has been tested in court, as it otherwise makes the situation uncertain [1].¹
 For these reasons, some licenses provide an explicit patent clause to avoid depending on an implicit interpretation, as seen in GPLv3 and Apache.
-In these licenses, it is stated explicitly that the patent holder grants a patent license for use according to the terms of the license.
+In these licenses, it is stated explicitly that the patent holder grants a patent license for use according to the terms of the license.²
 That being said, the implicit clause in e.g. GPLv2, still provides protection in many cases and jurisdictions [3].
+In a 2006 talk, Richard Stallman states that an explicit patent clause was added since the clause in GPLv2 was not sufficient in all countries and that _"[the explicit patent license in GPLv3] is pretty much the same as the implicit patent licence that US law gives people."_ [9]

 Regardless of patents, the work is still naturally covered by copyright, and its license may put additional restrictions thereon.
 For instance, if the patent holder distributes the patented work under GPLv3, for a licensee to then utilize the granted patent license in their own work it must constitute a derived work, and thus also be licensed under GPLv3 (as is one of the requirements of the GPLv3 license).
-Otherwise, no patent rights are given, and the holder may choose to enforce the patent (remember that both patent exhaustion and a patent clause only gives rights when handling the conveyed work in question).² [8]
+Otherwise, no patent rights are given, and the holder may choose to enforce the patent (remember that both patent exhaustion and a patent clause only gives rights when handling the conveyed work in question).³ [8]

 Since an open-source license should allow for redistribution and modification, anyone could, in theory, then use, sell, and modify that patented code legally.
 So by the nature of open source, someone could potentially extract and modify the patented code and use it (i.e. the derivative work) themselves, without infringing on any patents held by the authors (or the software license).
-Although from a patent viewpoint, this could in some ways be restricted depending on the interpretation of the patent license granted by the license, where an explicit patent clause could provide stronger rights.³
+Although from a patent viewpoint, this could in some ways be restricted depending on the interpretation of the patent license granted by the license, where an explicit patent clause could provide stronger rights.⁴

 Comment; This article discusses defenses regarding the implicit patent license of GPLv2: _<https://assets.fenwick.com/legacy/FenwickDocuments/potential_defenses.pdf>_

 ¹ _I could not find any case testing the interpretation of GPLv2's implicit patent clause, but one would think such a case should exist, thus shedding some light on this question._

+² _More than that, GPLv3 states that a contributor authorizes use under this license for the contents of its "contributor version", referring to the whole GPL-licensed work.
+So just by distributing a GPLv3 work, the patent holder grants a patent license for the complete work (and not only for any modifications made) - specifically a "non-exclusive, worldwide, royalty-free patent license under the contributor's essential patent claims, to make, use, sell, offer for sale, import and otherwise run, modify and propagate  the contents of its contributor version." (from GPLv3 section 11)_. _Also mentioned here on slide 18 <https://www.ipa.go.jp/files/000028295.pdf> (Eben Moglen, GPL3: Process and Product, 21 December 2007)_.

-² _Discussed more in-depth here [2]._
+³ _Discussed more in-depth here [2]._

-³ _For instance, it is not as clear if the licensee changes or adds directly to the patented code, whether that addition is covered by the implied patent license they have received.
+⁴ _For instance, it is not as clear if the licensee changes or adds directly to the patented code, whether that addition is covered by the implied patent license they have received.
 Mentioned here regarding GPLv2 in the EU: <http://en.swpat.org/wiki/Implicit_patent_licence#European_Union>._

 #### Patent Retaliation in GPLv3